-HAWAI'I STATE PLAN, HRS CHAPTER 226 S N/S N/# S = Supportive, N/S = Not Supportive, N/A = Not Applicable (3) Promote the development of federally supported activities in Hawai'i that respect statewide economic concerns, are sensitive to community needs, and minimize adverse impacts on Hawai'i's environment; X (4) Increase opportunities for entry and advancement of Hawai'i's people into federal government service; х (5) Promote federal use of local commodities, services, and facilities available in Hawai'i; Х (6) Strengthen federal-state-county communication and coordination in all federal activities that affect Hawai'i; and х (7) Pursue the return of federally controlled lands in Hawai'i that are not required for either the defense of the nation or for other purposes of national importance, and promote the mutually beneficial exchanges of land between federal agencies, the State and the counties. х Discussion: HoKua Place is a private Project and no Federal expenditures will be used.
-Section 226-10 Objective and policies for the economypotential growth activities. (a) Planning for the State's economy with regard to potential growth activities shall be directed towards achievement of the objective of development and expansion of potential growth activities that serve to increase and diversify Hawai'i's economic base. (b) To achieve the potential growth activity objective, it shall be the policy of this State to: (1) Facilitate investment and employment growth in economic activities that have the potential to expand and diversify Hawai'i's economy, including but not limited to diversified agriculture, aquaculture, renewable energy development, creative media, and science and technology-based sectors; х (2) Expand Hawai'i's capacity to attract and service international programs and activities that generate employment for Hawai'i's people; х (3) Enhance and promote Hawai'i's role as a center for international relations, trade, finance, services, technology, education, culture, and the arts; Х (4) Accelerate research and development of new energy-related industries based on wind, solar, ocean, and underground resources and solid waste; Х (5) Promote Hawai'i's geographic, environmental, social, and technological advantages to attract new economic activities into the State; Х (6) Provide public incentives and encourage private initiative to attract new industries that best support Hawai'i's social, economic, physical, and environmental objectives; Х (7) Increase research and the development of ocean-related economic activities such as mining, food production, and scientific research; Х 8) Develop, promote, and support research and educational and training programs that will enhance Hawai'i's ability to attract and develop economic activities of benefit to Hawai'i; Х 9) Foster a broader public recognition and understanding of the potential benefits of new, growth- priented industry in Hawai'i; > 10) Encourage the development and implementation of joint federal and state initiatives to attract federal programs and projects that will support Hawai'i's social, economic, physical, and environmental objectives; X (11) Increase research and development of businesses and services in the telecommunications and information industries; and > (12) Foster the research and development of non-fossil fuel and energy efficient modes of transportation. х
+HAWAI'I STATE PLAN, HRS CHAPTER 226 S N/S N/A S = Supportive, N/S = Not Supportive, N/A = Not Applicable (4) Increase opportunities for entry and advancement of Hawai'i's people into federal government service; Х (5) Promote federal use of local commodities, services, and facilities available in Hawai'i; Х (6) Strengthen federal-state-county communication and coordination in all federal activities that affect Hawai'i; and х (7) Pursue the return of federally controlled lands in Hawai'i that are not required for either the defense of the nation or for other purposes of national importance and promote the mutually beneficial exchanges of land between federal agencies, the State and the counties. х Discussion: HoKua Place will be developed with private funds and no Federal expenditures will be required.
+Section 226-10 Objective and policies for the economypotential growth activities. (a) Planning for the State's economy with regard to potential growth activities shall be directed towards achievement of the objective of development and expansion of potential growth activities that serve to increase and diversify Hawai'i's economic base. (b) To achieve the potential growth activity objective, it shall be the policy of this State to: (1) Facilitate investment and employment growth in economic activities that have the potential to expand and diversify Hawai'i's economy, including but not limited to diversified agriculture, aquaculture, renewable energy development, creative media, and science and technology-based sectors; х (2) Expand Hawai'i's capacity to attract and service international programs and activities that generate employment for Hawai'i's people; Х (3) Enhance and promote Hawai'i's role as a center for international relations, trade, finance, services, technology, education, culture, and the arts; х (4) Accelerate research and development of new energy-related industries based on wind, solar, ocean, and underground resources and solid waste; х (5) Promote Hawai'i's geographic, environmental, social, and technological advantages to attract new economic activities into the State; Х (6) Provide public incentives and encourage private initiative to attract new industries that best support Hawai'i's social, economic, physical, and environmental objectives; х (7) Increase research and the development of ocean-related economic activities such as mining, food production, and scientific research; х (8) Develop, promote, and support research and educational and training programs that will enhance Hawai'i's ability to attract and develop economic activities of benefit to Hawai'i; Х (9) Foster a broader public recognition and understanding of the potential benefits of new, growth- oriented industry in Hawai'i; Х (10) Encourage the development and implementation of joint federal and state initiatives to attract federal programs and projects that will support Hawai'i's social, economic, physical, and environmental objectives; х (11) Increase research and development of businesses and services in the telecommunications and information industries; and Х (12) Foster the research and development of non-fossil fuel and energy efficient modes of transportation. Х